-NOTE: To delete an event from a workflow, hover to the right of the workflow title and click the red x button.
+NOTE: To delete an event from an action group, hover to the right of the title and click the x button.

-Step Four: Once the workflow is created, create the automation task.
+Step Four: Once the action group is set, create the automation task.

 1. On the toolbar, hover over Automation, then in the drop-down click Tasks.